Cuban Salsa: Why open up and tap?

 Open up and a tap is simply a good way to explain an important principle of leading/following, that do apply to certain moves where the Follow is likely to be in doubt about what to do, and sometimes it even applies to Vacilala.

 A discussion of how to do the hammerlock, the first eight-count of the Setenta family of moves, one of the biggest groups of moves, is useful to put “open up and tap” into perspective.

-Vacilala steps are just a one and a half right turn done walking.
-A right turn plus three steps of walking or three steps of walking followed by a right turn, pretty much looks like or is more or less exactly like Vacilala steps when done walking a small circle in closed position as is most often the case for Hammerlock.
+Vacilala steps are just a one and a half right turn done walking using one count of eight.
+A right turn plus three steps of walking or three steps of walking followed by a right turn, pretty much looks like or is more or less like Vacilala steps when done walking a small circle in closed position as is most often the case for Hammerlock.

 First let us watch a beautiful video of Setenta from “Dolce Dance” (Hungary), opening up and tapping like for Vacilala steps: